Telling Our Story: Preserving History, Building Community

 The Anna T. Jeanes School Restoration Project

-Once renovations are complete, the Anna T. Jeanes School will be transformed into a true community anchor.
-Our blueprints for the space include:
+Once renovations are complete, the Anna T. Jeanes School will become a vibrant community center.
+Our plans for the space include:

-Thank you for being part of our story.
-Together, we are preserving history and building community.
+Thank you for helping us tell this important story.
+Together, we are preserving history and building relationships.

 With gratitude,